Tabassum Mansoor

-In 2020, she played an instrumental role in saving lives of seven Indian nationals who were abducted by Libyan Militants and managed their release through back channel diplomacy.
-Despite the ongoing crisis in Libya and closed borders all seven Indians were sent back on a special UN flight.
-Tabassum is a true daughter and flag bearer for India in spirit and service.
+In 2020, she played an instrumental role in saving seven Indian nationals who were abducted by Libyan militants, and managed their release through back-channel diplomacy.
+Despite closed borders amid the ongoing crisis in Libya, all seven Indians were sent back on a special UN flight.

 Early life

-Tabassum completed her education in Gorakhpur, Uttar Pradesh and then graduated from Aligarh Muslim University with a Bachelor of Education She moved to Benghazi, Libya in 1980 and then set up the first Indian International School (IIS) there.
+Tabassum completed her education in Gorakhpur, Uttar Pradesh and then graduated from Aligarh Muslim University with a Bachelor of Education She moved to Benghazi, Libya in 1980 and set up the first Indian International School (IIS) there.

 Career

-Tabassum has lived in Benghazi for over 30 years and has actively been promoting Indian culture and education in Libya.
-She is known for her work in promoting better understanding of Indian culture and education there.
-She introduced the CBSE Curriculum to Libya in 2002 and since then she has been the managing director and principal of the Indian International School, Benghazi.
+Tabassum has lived in Benghazi for over 30 years and has been actively promoting Indian culture and education in Libya.
+She is known for promoting better understanding of Indian culture and education in Libya.
+She introduced the CBSE curriculum in Libya in 2002, and since then she has been the managing director and principal of the Indian International School, Benghazi.
 Tabassum was appointed as an honorary member of the Advisory Committee to restructure Primary Education and improve Teacher Training in Libya.

 Tabassum also serves as the Representative of the Embassy of India, Tripoli and Tunis for the Eastern Region of Libya.
-Since the Libyan turmoil, she managed the welfare, evacuation and repatriation of over 3,000 Indians in 2011, 289 in 2014 and taking care of over 2,000 Indians during COVID-19 pandemic She is known for her work in promoting better understanding of Indian culture and education there.
+Since the Libyan turmoil, she managed the welfare, evacuation and repatriation of over 3,000 Indians in 2011, 289 in 2014 and taking care of over 2,000 Indians during the COVID-19 pandemic.

-In 2020, she successfully negotiated the high-profile kidnapping case of 7 Indians in Libya; and facilitated the provision of food, medicines, and shelter.
-In 2021, she was instrumental in the repatriation of 27 desperate Indian workers through local and international resources via IOM (UN).
+In 2020, she successfully negotiated the high-profile kidnapping case of 7 Indians in Libya, and facilitated the provision of food, medicines, and shelter.
+In 2021, she was instrumental in the repatriation of 27 Indian workers through local and international resources via IOM (UN).